Amal4m41/Tic_tac_toe-java/README.md

 # Tic_tac_toe-java
-Simple tic tac toe game in Java
+Simple tic tac toe game in Java<br>
 This game as two modes:<br>
 1. For 2 players to play<br>
 2. Player vs comp